decentraland/unity-renderer/docs/setup-circleci.md

 - Setup your project in CircleCI
 - Create the Environment Variable for the Unity License and an AWS S3 Bucket
+- `Performance Plan` in CircleCI because you need an `XLarge` computer to build Unity

 ## Setup your project in CircleCI